JinmuGo/blog_obsidian/post/blog-comment-feautre-with-fuma-comment/blog-comment-feautre-with-fuma-comment.en.md

 ![[image9.png]]

 Now we will access this postgres public URI in our Route Handler.
-Before we do that, we need to do something.
+There's something we need to do before that.

 Link to the `prisma/schema.prisma` route and paste the following code.